 After the build-up to winter break (and some much needed time off), many educators are looking for ways to infuse new energy into their units over the long winter months.
 Whether in person or online, Project-Based Learning (PBL) is the perfect solution to breathe life into your tired lessons!
-Our newest course, 5133: Project-Based Learning for the Digital Age will introduce you to the key elements of designing, implementing, and managing project-based learning experiences that engage and motivate.
+Course 5133: Project-Based Learning for the Digital Age will introduce you to the key elements of designing, implementing, and managing project-based learning experiences that engage and motivate.
 Using best-practice frameworks, participants will learn strategies to empower students as they explore their passions, collaborate with others, and create projects that answer challenging real-world problems.

 Curious about bringing more project-based learning experiences into your classroom?
 Well, it’s your lucky day because we’ve got a sneak peek into one of the applications you will dive into when you register for the course.
 This “Innovate” application provides an overview of the Gold Standard Framework for PBL and some inspiration to jump-start a project idea.
 Take a look!